-These documents are separate and each has its own distinct set of rules that govern how they are exchanged between banks.
+These documents are separate, and each has its own distinct set of rules that govern how they're exchanged between banks.

-An assignment transfers all of the interest the original mortgagee had under the mortgage (or deed of trust) to the new bank.
-Generally, the mortgage (or deed of trust) is recorded shortly after the mortgagors sign it and, if the mortgage is subsequently transferred, each assignment is to be recorded in the county land records.
+An assignment transfers all the original mortgagee's interest under the mortgage or deed of trust to the new bank.
+Generally, the mortgage or deed of trust is recorded shortly after the mortgagors sign it, and, if the mortgage is subsequently transferred, each assignment is recorded in the county land records.

 When a loan changes hands, the promissory note is endorsed (signed over) to the new owner of the loan.
-In some cases, the note is endorsed in blank which makes it a bearer instrument under Article 3 of the Uniform Commercial Code.
-This means that any party that possesses the note has the legal authority to enforce it.
+In some cases, the note is endorsed in blank, which makes it a bearer instrument under Article 3 of the Uniform Commercial Code.
+So, any party that possesses the note has the legal authority to enforce it.

 An entity that owns the loan has standing to initiate a foreclosure.